Canada Strong and Free Network: Background

-Activities and mandate
+Mandate

 The Manning Centre supports small government, free market, and individual liberties and promotes "Canada's conservative movement."

 The motto is "Networking Canada's Conservative Movement".

 The Manning Centre trains people to participate in federal, provincial and/or municipal partisan politics.
 The Manning Centre self-describes as a "do-tank" not a think tank as it "does not try to generate new ideas."

 In his 2016 publication on the "global think tank phenomenon", Donald E. Abelson described the different functions of the Manning Foundation, the Manning Centre and the Manning Networking Conference.
 While Jan Gerson's September 20, 2014 National Post profile of five Canadian think tanks included the Manning Centre, Abelson said that MCBD does not "conduct research and analysis", which is the function of the for-profit institute, the Manning Foundation.
 The Foundation is the think tank and the MCBD helps "educate and train future leaders of the conservative movement" by "offering internships and sponsoring various educational programs, seminars, and workshops", and by participating in "several partisan-related activities and events".
 He said that the "express purpose" of the MNC is to "organize larger events at which policy-makers, academics, journalists, students, donors, and other groups of individuals can interact."

 The Centre's charitable branch, the Manning Foundation, does conduct some research and provides a way for donors to support them.
 However, Manning said that neither the Centre or the Foundation conduct original research.
 He said that instead of "trying to compete or replace the conservative-oriented think tanks, The Centre is "basically trying to take much of the work [think tanks] do, interpret it and translate it into action that results in the implementation of policies."

 The Manning Centre has often been compared to the progressive and social democratic think tank Broadbent Institute, which was established in 2011.
 They were both founded by "former political party leaders" and they both "identify as partisan organizations".
 However, the Broadbent Institute and the Manning Foundation—unlike other organizations operating within the think tank sector—are not registered as charities—which "allows them to operate without limits on their partisanship".
 Both organizations focus on "communicating and developing the skills of the masses and attempting to influence public policy from the bottom up".